cdarrach/cdarrach/README.md

-👋 Hi, I’m Caitlyn - a STEM educator, former physics researcher, and aspiring data analyst/scientist that likes to work on interesting projects.
+👋 Hi, I’m Caitlyn - a STEM educator, former underground physics researcher, and aspiring data analyst/scientist that likes to work on interesting projects.

 You can reach me at: